 - Courts can’t be too easy on parties to succeed in claims.
 The cases show that.
 For example, if economic grounds were adequate to not perform a contract, courts would be overwhelmed with cases.
-They couldn’t handle the volume of litigation.
+They couldn’t handle the volume of litigation and disputes.

 - Parties are expected to take care of themselves and protect their own interests in contracts they agree to.

 - Contracting parties can’t be let off performance requirements lightly.
 Events are limited to events genuinely outside control in the absence of clear words extending the reach of the trigger events

 - Also force majeure clauses won’t be interpreted to give a discretion whether to deliver or not.

 To do so would render the contract of no legal effect.

 In the context of Covid-19, epidemics and pandemics:

 - The definition of "force majeure events" in a contract would ideally include words including government intervention, a change in the law, epidemic and/or pandemic, or some other type of supervening event over which the parties don't have control

 - If the contract was entered after the date the World Health Organisation announced the status of Covid-19 as a pandemic, it's less likely to be a force majeure event.
 The contracting parties knew it was coming.
 But not precisely what was coming.

 - The law of the contract would ideally be the law of a specific country, rather than "the UK", "the European Union" or "the US".